-Make-Whole Optional Redemption-2020A-T Bonds\
+Make-Whole Optional Redemption-2020A-T Bonds

 The 2020A-T Bonds [maturing on or prior to March 1, 2030,] are subject to redemption at the option of the Authority, in whole or in part, at any time on or prior to March 1, 2030, at the Make-Whole Redemption Price (as defined herein).
-The "Make-Whole Redemption Price" is the greater of (i) 100% of the principal amount of the 2020A-T Bonds to be redeemed and (ii) the sum of the present value of the remaining scheduled payments of principal and interest on the 2020A-T Bonds to be redeemed, not including any portion of those payments of interest accrued and unpaid as of the date on which the 2020A-T Bonds are to be redeemed on a semi-annual basis, assuming a 360-day year consisting of twelve 30-day months, at the Treasury Rate (defined below) plus 0.\\%; plus in each case, accrued and unpaid interest on the 2020A-T Bonds to be redeemed on the redemption date.
+The "Make-Whole Redemption Price" is the greater of (i) 100% of the principal amount of the 2020A-T Bonds to be redeemed and (ii) the sum of the present value of the remaining scheduled payments of principal and interest on the 2020A-T Bonds to be redeemed, not including any portion of those payments of interest accrued and unpaid as of the date on which the 2020A-T Bonds are to be redeemed, discounted to the date on which the 2020A-T Bonds are to be redeemed on a semi-annual basis, assuming a 360-day year consisting of twelve 30-day months, at the Treasury Rate (defined below) plus 0.%; plus in each case, accrued and unpaid interest on the 2020A-T Bonds to be redeemed on the redemption date.